 Best practices for using custom signals

-This guide explains how to select and format custom signals for the ranking model training.
-Following these best practices will help you improve ranking performance and reach your business goals.
+This guide explains how to select and format custom signals for ranking algorithm training.
+These best practices help you improve ranking performance and reach your business goals.

-Avoid using binary (such as new = 1, old = 0) or low-variability signals since training doesn't work well with these.
+- Avoid binary signals (such as new = 1, old = 0) or low-variability signals, since training doesn't work well with these.

-You must add the signals to your product catalog feed at least 14 days before model training.
+NoteAdd the signals to your product catalog feed at least 14 days before algorithm training.

 Signals with diverse values